 The lower the GI the better the food item and better control on insulin level.

 Despite having a high carbohydrate content bananas have a low Glycemic Index.

-Banana has a GI of 51 which means it is healthy to eat without bothering about high sugar content.
+Banana has a GI of 51 (average value) which means it is healthy to eat without bothering about high sugar content.

 Ripe bananas have a higher GI than green bananas as they have higher sugar content.